 If we do discover that you’re messaging people without their permission, we will terminate your account with Click Connector immediately, and in serious breaches, report you to prevailing authorities.

 In the end, it’s really common sense.
 Take off your business hat and put yourself in your recipient’s shoes.
-If they don’t recognise who you are or aren’t interested in what you’re sending, they’ll think you’re a spammer.
+If they don’t recognize who you are or aren’t interested in what you’re sending, they’ll think you’re a spammer.
 It’s that simple, and it's also in line with the principles of GDPR, which prioritize the protection of individuals' data and privacy.

-If you have any questions about our Anti-Spam Policy, or if you want to report spamming activity by one of our customers, please contact us at
+If you have any questions about our Anti-Spam Policy, or if you want to report spamming activity by one of our customers, please contact us.

 in addition to our own terms of Services and Permission considerations as outlines above, Messaging Compliance Rules are laws of the land in various jurisdictions around the world, and they govern what obligations you have and what you can and cannot do with messaging.
 These rules differ from location to location.
 It is important that you familiarise yourself with your obligations in your country of operation.
 To assist your analysis, below is a list of relevant legislative items from regulatory bodies in 5 major operating regions around the world.
 If you are unsure as to your obligations we encourage you to seek legal advice.